 What can I do about anti-social behaviour?

 If the anti-social behaviour is on-going, please contact us.
-We will give you a diary sheet so you can keep an accurate record of any incidents – dates, times and what happened.
+We’ll give you a diary sheet so you can keep an accurate record of any incidents – dates, times and what happened.
 This will help us collect evidence which we can use if we need to take the perpetrator to court.